isaac-sim/IsaacLab/docs/source/tutorials/03_envs/create_base_env.rst

 .. currentmodule:: omni.isaac.orbit

-Environments bring together different aspects of the simulation such as the scene, observations and actions spaces, randomizations, etc. to create a coherent interface for various applications.
+Environments bring together different aspects of the simulation such as the scene, observations and actions spaces, reset events etc. to create a coherent interface for various applications.
 In Orbit, environments are implemented as :class:`envs.BaseEnv` and :class:`envs.RLTaskEnv` classes.
 The two classes are very similar, but :class:`envs.RLTaskEnv` is useful for